 UAE weather: Partly cloudy, hazy forecast for Thursday

-The weather in UAE will be partly cloudy and hazy on Thursday, according to the national Met department (NCM).
+The weather in UAE will continue to be partly cloudy and hazy on Thursday, according to the national Met department (NCM).

-The weather forecast for today is fair to partly cloudy and hazy at times.
+The weather forecast for today is fair in general and hazy at times during daytime, with a probability of some convective clouds formation by afternoon eastward.

-It will get humid by night and Friday morning over some coastal and internal areas, with a chance of fog or mist formation.
+It will get humid by night and Friday morning over some northern areas.

 Light to moderate winds, freshening at times during daytime.